kegert/Coursera_Capstone/Introduction and Data (Week2)-Copy1.md

 and predict the risk profile of potential accidents, i.e. the severity label.
 A user should then be able to specify the current conditions of their itinerary and should then get back the severity label of accidents happening.

+Example: A wet road should potential lead to higher severity accidents than a dry road.

 The main stakeholders are:

 * __traffic regulators__: They can make policies (e.g. speed limits, higher controls etc) in order to mitigate risks.